Tame nodal stacky curves: Abstract

 \section{Abstract}

-In this paper we analyze the properties of tame nodal stacky curves, in particular twisted curves and \textit{doubly-twisted} curves.
+In this paper we analyze the properties of tame nodal stacky curves, which include twisted curves and \textit{doubly-twisted} curves.
 Our main results are a complete classification of the possible structures of a tame stacky node, along with computations of the Picard and Brauer groups of nodal stacky curves.